arsiboo/production-flow-network-simulation/README.md

 ## What Worked Well

-- Data preparation and network construction.
+- Data preparation and network construction worked well.
-- Queue discipline and argument implementation as well as network quantification.
+- Queue discipline and argument implementation, as well as network quantification, worked well.
-- Network simulation.
+- Network simulation worked well.
-- Mostly, control agent development (needs improvement)
+- Mostly, the control agent development worked well, but it still needs improvement.

 ## What Did Not Work Well and Why

-- The `queueing-tool` structure is such that the simulation is run through a single function.
+- The `queueing-tool` structure indicates that the simulation is run through a single function.
 This requires defining a `run_simulation` function in order to observe and apply changes while the simulation is running:
   - It increases the model complexity.
   - It requires defining a `step_size` variable to indicate how often changes should be observed and applied.
 A low value may slow down the program, while a high value may cause the program to ignore bottlenecks.
 - The model still includes a few hardcoded assumptions, such as the electricity price and the entry edge type used during initialization.